CommunityToolkit/Labs-Windows/ReadMe.md

 ## Building the Sample App

 You can build the main Sample App solution to see all the experiments currently available in this repository by running the `GenerateAllSolution.bat` script in the repo root.

+> **Note**
+>
+> The script requires that you:
+>
+> 1. Install SlnGen by running `dotnet tool install --global Microsoft.VisualStudio.SlnGen.Tool`
+> 2. Run `dotnet tool restore`
+> 3. Add `MSBuild.exe` to your PATH

 Then just open the `CommunityToolkit.AllComponents.sln` solution in Visual Studio.
 You can run one of the project heads such as `CommunityToolkit.App.WinAppSdk` to run the sample app for that platform.

 If you'd like to run a head beyond UWP, Wasm, or the WinAppSDK, you'll need to run the `UseTargetFrameworks.ps1` script first in the `tooling/MultiTarget` directory. e.g. `.\UseTargetFrameworks.ps1 -targets all`